Wondering how to get a Facebook vanity url for your page?

 This post shows you how to set up a personalized link & custom url for your Facebook page.

-Claiming a custom-branded "vanity" URL for your Facebook page is a no-brainer.
+Claiming your Page's username to get a custom-branded "vanity" URL on Facebook is a no-brainer.

-For example, which of these URLs would you rather share with potential customers:
+For example, which of these URLs would you rather share with potential customers.
+This one:

 Or this one:

 Obviously the second one, right?.... the shorter one!